An effort to stop the universally hated practice of shark finning will head to the Senate floor.

 The Senate Rules Committee passed the bill (SB 680), which outlaws the import and export of fins to or from Florida.

-Jerry Sansom of the Organized Fishermen of Florida said Florida has more fisherman than any other state licensed by the federal government to participate in the heavily regulated and fully sustainable practice of capturing sharks.
+Jerry Sansom of the Organized Fishermen of Florida said Florida has more fishermen than any other state licensed by the federal government to participate in the heavily regulated and fully sustainable practice of capturing sharks.

 He noted a sunset on the finning ban in 2025 he says signals legitimate concern about the commercial future of those fishermen.